mitchtabian/FlutterPlayground/README.md

 4. SingleChildScrollView
 	- Like a ScrollView?
 	- This is cool.
 It would be nice if a Recyclerview was this easy to hook up and delegate scroll behavior to the parent.
 Often times it has issues if multiple views that can detect gestures are involved.
 But I wonder...
 What is the performance like with a massive list?
 Say 1000 entries with media?

+# Day 2 (June 3)
+1. I like how some color opacity's come prebuilt as constants.
+	- ex: black12, black26, black87, etc..
+	- makes things more consistent across different apps.
+	- Gives description.
+Ex: "This is a good contrasting color for light themes."
+2. Images
+	- It is way easier to display a simple image.
+No third party library needed.
+No async knowledge.
+3. Assets
+	- Getting stuff from assets is much easier.
+No need for context or any of that BS.
+Just write the path and boom you got it.

 # Day 1 (June 2)
 1. Kinda neat.
 Interesting state management